pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     control over what is drawn behind the Gui.

   * `showMenuBar`: _bool, default=false_.
-    Show Menu bar on top of imgui main window
+    Show Menu bar on top of imgui main window.
-    You can customize the menu via `RunnerCallbacks.ShowMenus()`
+    In order to fully customize the menu, set showMenuBar to true, and set showMenu_App and showMenu_View params to false.
+    Then, implement the callback `RunnerParams.callbacks.ShowMenus` which can optionally call `HelloImGui::ShowViewMenu` and `HelloImGui::ShowAppMenu`.

   * `showMenu_App`: _bool, default=true_.
     If menu bar is shown, include or not the default app menu